Fulbright Professional Scholarship in Vocational Education and Training (Funded by the Department of Education)

 • Staff within universities that teach in the training/skills sector of a university.

-University academics that study VET as an academic discipline are NOT eligible for this award.
+University academics who study VET as an academic discipline are not eligible for this award.

 Award Benefits

-• Monthly stipend: for 4-8 months based on the current approved MMR.
+• Monthly Stipend: for 4 months based on the current approved Monthly Maintenance Rate set by the U.S. Department of State.

 • Accident and Sickness Program for Exchanges (ASPE): a limited Health Benefits Plan designed by the U.S. Department of State and administered by Seven Corners, Inc. Please note this plan is NOT an insurance policy.